bakame-php/http-structured-fields/README.md

 | Token         | class `Token`        | `Item::isToken`        |
 | Byte Sequence | class `ByteSequence` | `Item::isByteSequence` |

-#### Extending Items
+#### Extended Items

-As explain in the RFC, Item can be associated with `Parameters` that are ordered maps of key-value pairs, where the keys are string and the value are bare items.
+Item can be associated with `Parameters` that are ordered maps of key-value pairs, where the keys is a string and the value are bare items.
 Their public API will be cover in subsequent paragraphs.

 #### Usage